 Keeping your dog’s nails a sensible length is very important to their health and well-being.
-Regular trimming can prevent snagging on carpets, stop them from curling round and ingrowing, and prevent infection.
-A dog’s nails are a part of their anatomy and having nails that are too long can alter the way in which your dog moves and carries himself.
-Over time, this can cause significant joint pain and lead to arthritis.
+Regular trimming can prevent nails from snagging on carpets, curling around and ingrowing, and becoming infected.
+A dog’s nails are a part of their anatomy and having nails that are too long can alter the way in which your dog moves and carries themself.
+Over time, these issues with movement can cause significant joint pain and lead to arthritis.

 Why Trim a Dog's Nails?